Cherreads

 Then, as if mocking him, it let the weapon drop to the ground with a resonant thud, the sound echoing in the tense silence.
 The phantom then pointed the axe with his index and then Didier's hand.
 It wasn't mocking him, it wanted Didier to fight, it wanted him to struggle.

-It wanted a fight.
+It wanted a fight to the death.

 Throughout it all, the phantom had completely forgotten about the hidden Arnaud.
 He waited, calculating, for the perfect moment to strike, and that moment had finally arrived.
 He knew chances like this might never come again, and so he squeezed the trigger.